fg-research/website/docs/_sources/blog/product/posts/rnn-fx-forecasting.rst.txt

     </p>

     <p>
-    In this post, we will use use our Amazon SageMaker implementation of LSTM networks for probabilistic time series forecasting, the <a href="https://fg-research.com/algorithms/time-series-forecasting/index.html#rnn-sagemaker-algorithm" target="_blank"> RNN SageMaker algorithm</a>, for generating one-day-ahead forecasts of the EUR/USD exchange rate using as input a number of technical indicators, similar to <a href="#references">[2]</a>.
+    In this post, we will use our Amazon SageMaker implementation of LSTM networks for probabilistic time series forecasting, the <a href="https://fg-research.com/algorithms/time-series-forecasting/index.html#rnn-sagemaker-algorithm" target="_blank"> RNN SageMaker algorithm</a>, for generating one-day-ahead forecasts of the EUR/USD exchange rate using as input a number of technical indicators, similar to <a href="#references">[2]</a>.